What is Liquid-Solid Extraction?

 The process of Liquid-Solid Extraction happens quite often in chemical processes.
 They range from everyday products a person uses to more industrial uses, which will be discussed later.
 Liquid-Solid extraction is the process by which solvents are merged with solid material and the non-dissolvable parts are extracted and the liquid parts stay.

-What Solvents Are Used in Liquid-Solid Extraction?
+What Solvents Are Used in the Process of Liquid-Solid Extraction?

 While Water is the most commonly used solvent for Liquid-Solid extraction, there are a few other liquids that are associated with the extraction process and are used for different types of materials: